LoicSanchez/WebDev/Bootstrap/Readme.md

 Some html pages made with Bootstrap to showcase capabilities

+LandingPage (.html + .css) -> A landing page for a fictitious new startup company to match pets with future owners

-Pattern project -> A page for an image gallery wtihe responsive cards
+Pattern project (.html) -> A page for an image gallery with responsive cards